 - Stop telling yourself that “maybe you should have stopped it.”
 Many victims feel ashamed about the abuse because they ignored early warning signs, didn’t leave sooner or seek support, or weren’t able to make it stop.

 - Declare aloud (and often) that the abuse is not your fault despite the intense emotions you may feel on the inside.
-One of the internal emotions you may be feeling stuck about is that you in some way might have been able to save the relationship.
+One of the internal emotions you may be feeling stuck about is that you in some way might have been able to save the relationship without the abuser’s cooperation.
 This type of thinking would mean a life of pain, confusion, and abuse.

 Learn more about these 5 steps here.